-- In January 2023 the constabulary identified a data breach relating to a small number of Freedom of Information (FOI) requests for crime statistics.
+- 5.1 In January 2023 the constabulary identified a data breach relating to a small number of Freedom of Information (FOI) requests for crime statistics.
 A technical issue led to raw data being included in digital files in FOI responses for crime statistics requested between April 2021 and March 2022.
-It related to 18 FOIs which represents 1.3% of responses issued in a year by the constabularies.
-The data was hidden from anyone opening the files but shouldn't have been included. - As the audit of the 2021/22 Statement of Accounts had not been concluded, the constabularies were required to assess the impact on the accounts.
-To that end, the 2021/22 accounts include an updated disclosure on Events After the Reporting Period that outlines that the PCC and Constabularies recognise the issue but are not yet able to assess a liability to include in the accounts. - 5.3 For the 2022/23 accounts it has been concluded that a contingent liability should be included to recognise the fact that claims will be received connected to the data breach, but their timing and quantum are not known.
-Where claims have been received these will be assessed and provided for if appropriate. - Due to nature and timing of identifying the data breach, the finalising of the 2021/22 accounts was delayed and in addition the publication of the draft 2022/23 accounts was also delayed.
-This approach was taken in agreement with the external auditors Ernst & Young for public interest reasons, in particular to enable the sensitive handling of interests of the data subjects whose data was breached.
-These matters have now been concluded and the audits can be completed.
+It related to 18 FOIs - which represents 1.3% of responses issued in a year by the constabularies.
+The data was hidden from anyone opening the files but shouldn't have been included. - 5.2 A significant number of mitigating steps have been taken to prevent similar data breaches from re-occurring.
+These steps have been shared with external audit. - 5.3 As the audit of the 2021/22 Statement of Accounts had not been concluded, the constabularies were required to assess the impact on the accounts.
+To that end, the 2021/22 accounts include an updated disclosure on Events After the Reporting Period that outlined that the PCC and Constabularies recognised the issue but were not yet able to assess a liability to include in the accounts.
+For the 2022/23 accounts it was concluded that a contingent liability should be included to recognise the fact that claims will be received connected to the data breach, but their timing and quantum were not known. - 5.4 In respect of the 2023/24 accounts recognition has been made in the accounts for the low number of claims received in respect of the data breach either as settled claims or estimated.